bualpha/Onboarding/README.md

 Your code should be written so other people on the team can understand.
 That means salient comments and example codes (if necessary) should be included.
 A general rule of thumb is that you will not be embarrassed if you were to show your projects to a recruiter.
 They do not have to be perfect, but a completed and well-organized project will go a long way, demonstrating your competency for real world projects.
 Sample past projects can be found above in this repository.

 #### Presentation Templates
-Templates and past presentations can be found here.
+Templates and past presentations can be found above under `BUAlpha_template.pptx`.

 ## Org chart and Responsibilities
 ```